EconomyLens.com

 Related

 “This time of year is when the majority of fertilizer is put out in this country,” Corriher told AFP.
-“We got hit at the worst possible time because we’re trying to buy fertilizer when it skyrockets and when the supply also gets cut.”
-The cost hikes strike at a major support base for President Donald Trump, who won 78 percent of the 2024 vote in farming-dependent counties, according to news service Investigate Midwest.
+“We got hit at the worst possible time, because we’re trying to buy fertilizer when it skyrockets and when the supply also gets cut.”
+The cost hikes strike at a major support base for President Donald Trump, who won 78 percent of the 2024 vote in farming-dependent counties, said news service Investigate Midwest.
 Trump blamed “price gouging from the fertilizer monopoly” on Saturday, vowing: “American Farmers, we have your back!”

 Russell Hedrick, who farms up to 1,000 acres including corn and soybeans around Hickory, North Carolina, said around 75 percent of his fertilizer purchases were made after prices rocketed.
 Like himself, many US farmers lack storage to stock up far ahead of planting, the 40-year-old told AFP, after blending fertilizers and nutrients to be sprayed on his fields.
 He has cut fertilizer use to the “bare minimum,” with an option to add more later.
 Even before the war, rising costs meant “farmers have essentially become like Breaking Bad chemists with fertilizer, to get the most out of it,” he said.